ccseifert/docs/manager-README.md

 ## Communication
 My style is one of transparency and candor.
 You can ask me anything you want and I will answer to the best of my ability.
 Sometimes I won't be able to speak about something due to confidentiality or other similar concerns but otherwise you will get my honest opinion about whatever you ask.

+I have a tendency to be very direct.
+Some people like that but for others it can come across as abrupt.
+It's something I'm working on.

 I am usually available on Slack and I try to respond quickly whenever possible.
 The only reasons you won’t get a response back from me within a few hours (if not minutes) are things like if I: